toneflix/vue-component-pack/docs/vue-auth/setup.md

 - Set `isAuthenticated` to `false`
 - Call the `resetHandler` method of the authentication setup instance if it is defined.

-The `resetHandler` method provides the current `router` interface, giving you the freedom to redirect user to any other part of the app you want or do something else entirely.
+The `resetHandler` method provides the current `router` interface, `from` an `to` routes and the `next()` navigation callback, giving you the freedom to redirect user to any other part of the app you want or do something else entirely.

 ### Defining `resetHandler`